Colorado seeks to block USPS voting mailer it says is misleading | Politics

 Colorado seeks to block USPS voting mailer it says is misleading

-USPS did not immediately respond to a request for comment on the new Colorado lawsuit.
+"The main message of the mail-piece is that voters should plan ahead, educate themselves about voting options available in their jurisdiction, and, if they choose to vote by mail, to give themselves enough time to receive, complete and return their ballot," said David Partenheimer, a USPS spokesman.
 DeJoy, a supporter of President Donald Trump and a former Republican Party fundraiser, has come under fire from Democrats for instituting cost-cutting reforms at the post office that have slowed the processing of mail.

 ALSO READ